Kallel2099/Loterias/README.md

 The program performs searches on results previously downloaded from the Caixa lottery website, in spreadsheet format.
 It is possible to carry out searches and simulate games.
 For the time being, the program only includes Loto Fácil, but based on the code and with the necessary changes, it is possible to carry out searches in any of the lotteries.
 With a direct link to the Caixa API, we could even eliminate the use of the spreadsheet.

-OBS.: In the Resources folder you can find a spreadsheet with all the results of the Loto Fácil draws until July 1, 2023.
+OBS.: In the Resources folder you can find a spreadsheet with all the results of the Lotofácil draws until July 1, 2023.